AjNavneet/PiecewiseSplineRegression_Numpy/readme.md

-# Piecewise_Spline Regression Models Using NumPy - Predictive Sports Analytics
+# Piecewise_Spline Regression using NumPy - Predictive Sports Analytics

 ## Overview
 This project focuses on forecasting the points earned by a sports team based on their training performance, including factors like yoga sessions, laps completed, water intake, and weightlifting sessions.
 By applying machine learning techniques, this project aims to assist stakeholders in optimizing the team's training performance.